Melissa Coats, ND, FABNO

 Publisher, Frontdoors Media, Cancer Survivor

-Andrea is is dedicated to celebrating the people and groups who give generously and work to build the future of our community.
+Andrea is dedicated to celebrating the people and groups who give generously and work to build the future of our community.
 Frontdoors content is delivered through several platforms, including Frontdoors Magazine, The Knock newsletter and FrontdoorsTV.
 Prior to the acquisition of Frontdoors, Andrea was the Principal of Event Planning for Evans Communications.

 She launched her event consulting business in September 2003, following a successful career as the event planner for two of the Valley’s largest nonprofit agencies.
 She has served as a political fundraising expert as well, with a distinguished list of clients on the local, statewide and national level.